 The Grant Assist Program awards a one-time (per competition) grant of $5000 to Principal Investigators whose application was unsuccessful but ranked highly (second and third sextiles) in the SSHRC Insight, Insight Development and/or Partnership Development grant competitions.
 The funds are intended to support research activities that will strengthen a re-submitted application to a SSHRC grant in the subsequent year.
 Notices of award are sent automatically to those who qualify.

-Partnership Grant Letter of Intent Preparation Grant:
+Partnership Grant Stage 1 Preparation Grant:

 Note: Eligibility to apply for support funding does not guarantee that funding will be awarded.
 The Partnership Development Grant (PDG) is not included in the Preparation Grant competition.